 Ascent Classical Academy Charter Schools are licensed users of the Hillsdale College K-12 curriculum.
 The Homeschool Enrichment Program is not endorsed by Hillsdale College.
 While both programs are intended to be compatible, the Homeschool Enrichment curriculum is composed of original content created by its faculty or derived from sources in the public domain.

 How to Apply:

-- Applications – We are accepting applications for the 2022-2023 Homeschool enrichment program through March 18, 2022 for the first lottery round.
+- Applications – We are currently accepting applications for the 2024-2025 Homeschool enrichment program.

-- Lottery – We will run our lottery shortly after and begin making seat offers on March 21, 2022.
+- Lottery – We will run our lottery and begin making seat offers.

-Our classes meet one full day per week and are offered to students in Kindergarten through 8th grade.
+Our classes meet one full day per week and are offered to students in Kindergarten through grade 8.

 Each Program day, our students will attend the following six classes with each class being taught by a different teacher.
 Kindergarten students will also have the following six classes but will be with one teacher all day except for Music and Art.

 Art: Students will have a well-rounded art experience in this class through both art appreciation and application.
 Artists and their art will be studied along with learning the techniques and mediums of each selected artist.
 Students will engage in a blend of art appreciation, art history and hands-on art experience.

 Great Biographies: Students will see history come alive as they learn about remarkable men and women who have changed the course of history.
 They will read biographies and related literature to study the lives of scientists, reformers, early Americans, and other key figures throughout history.